defcello/pyLOOKinRemote/README.md

 ## To Install

-1. Download the repository files (or at least "pylookinremote.py").
-2. Install Python 3.8 or newer (older versions might work, but not guaranteed).
-3. Vanilla Python is fine for most functions, but if you want to use device discovery, install the ["zeroconf"](https://pypi.org/project/zeroconf/) library:
-    i.
-Open a command line interface.
+1. Install from PyPI using `pip`:
-    ii.
-Run the command `pip install zeroconf`.
+    - Linux:  `pip install pyLOOKinRemote`
-        a.
-Windows: `py -3.8 -m pip install zeroconf`
+    - Windows:  `py -m pip install pyLOOKinRemote`
-        b.
-Linux: `python3.8 -m pip install zeroconf`
-4. Download the "pyLOOKinRemote" repository files to your computer, or at least its "pylookinremote.py" file.

 ## To Uninstall

-1. Delete the "pyLOOKinRemote" repository files from your computer.
-2. If you installed "zeroconf", you may want to uninstall that as well.
-    i.
-Open a command line interface.
+1. Uninstall using `pip`:
-    ii.
-Run the command `pip uninstall zeroconf`.
+    - Linux:  `pip uninstall pyLOOKinRemote`
-        a.
-Windows: `py -3.8 -m pip uninstall zeroconf`
+    - Windows:  `py -m pip uninstall pyLOOKinRemote`
-        b.
-Linux: `python3.8 -m pip uninstall zeroconf`

 ## Auxiliary Data File

-On-device function storage isn't working right now, so this script allows you to save and load function data through a JSON file instead.
+On-device function storage doesn't appear to be working right now, so this script allows you to save and load function data through a JSON file instead.

 ## Learning Remote Commands

 This module offers an automated IR command learning method.

-      import sys
-      sys.path.append('/path/to/pyLOOKinRemote')
       from pylookinremote import LOOKinRemote

       auxDataFilePath='./auxData.json'  #File to save function data in.